Mumbai: Among the otherwise brightly-lit courtrooms of the metropolitan magistrate courts in south Mumbai, the gloomy room number 8 stands out.

 There is no way to ascertain how many of those migrating to the city are actually Indian nationals.
 The state police call it “classified information” and do not make the data of those booked and tried under the Foreigners Act public.
 The NCRB data was last made available in 2016.
 Just going by the orders uploaded on the district court’s website, it becomes clear that every second case ends in an acquittal.

 According to data provided by the Ministry of Home affairs, between 2015 and March 2018, as many as 1,770 “Bangladeshi nationals” were repatriated, an average of around 400 every year.
-Senior officials in the Bangladesh High Commission told The Wire that the figures are not even one third of how many get arrested every year.
-The NCRB data show around 245 cases have been registered in Maharashtra alone between 2014 and 2016.
+Senior officials in the Bangladesh High Commission told The Wire that the figures are not even one-third of how many get arrested every year.
+The NCRB data show around 245 cases, implicating multiple persons, have been registered in Maharashtra alone between 2014 and 2016.

 The police-informer nexus

 The police are heavily dependent on informers, who most often are locals living and working around the same area.
 The demand-supply chain is well oiled and the informers, who the locals identify as “dalal” or broker, work as both informer and later as a rescuer for those reported.
 While the informers ensure the police have their yearly quota of cases, in most cases it is the local Bengali-speaking Muslim families who become the police’s targets.